How to find online bargains

 If you are looking for a site that searches for offers on financial matters such as insurance, debt management and savings then you may want to visit Money Expert.

 Websites often offer discounts for a limited period, just as traditional shops do.
 The difficult thing is finding where these deals are.
 There are many websites that make things easier by listing all the popular current discounts available, including non-web-based deals such as restaurant vouchers.
 One of the more popular is Voucher Codes.

 You can join or sign up to different sites and enter your email address to receive a weekly email newsletter.
 For more information, see How to find discount codes.

 Bargains can be found by browsing large shopping websites such as eBay and Amazon.
 Second-hand items are likely to be discounted and more unusual items may be less popular and therefore cheaper.
 Each site has a page dedicated to the latest discounts on offer – click Daily Deals on eBay and Today’s Deals on Amazon for reduced price items.

 Once you’ve found a website with a good deal, go to a cashback site such as Quidco and you might be able to claim some of the money back from the purchase you make.
 For more details, see our guide How to use cashback sites.

-Group buying, sometimes called collective buying, works in a similar way to the use of discount codes by retailers.
+Group buying, sometimes called collective buying, works in a similar way to the discount codes used by retailers.
 Group buying websites can offer products and services at significantly lower prices than other sources.
 They generally offer a deal of the day, which goes ahead once a set number of orders are agreed.
 You are then able to print off a voucher to claim your discount at the retailer.
-Groupon and Wowcher are prominent examples of group buying sites.
-You log on to the website, enter your email address and locality, and then click Discover Deals or Sign Up!
+Always check the expiry period however as sometimes there are specific dates built in.